camden-carroll/camden-carroll.github.io/_portfolio/3-expdesign.md

    * 3 layers
    * 5 layers

-#### I then desinged each part on SolidWorks using relevent ASTM standards, 5 in long, 0.5 in wide, and 0.25 in tall.
+#### I then desinged each part on SolidWorks using relevent ASTM standards I could find; 5 in long, 0.5 in wide, and 0.25 in tall.

 <img src='/images/ASTMDroneArmParts.JPG'>